Yom Kippur Retreat

 Can I come for just part of the retreat–arriving late or leaving early?

 We would love for you to get the full experience.
 But do what you can.
 The cost is the same regardless.
-If you are arriving late, sure to contact Monica with when you plan to arrive so we know when to expect you.

 What is the housing breakdown?